Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ### Test the vector database

-In the Azure Portal, you can now find again the service named `gptkb-<your_random_name>`, which will have a new index named `kbindex`.
+In the [Azure Portal](https://portal.azure.com/), you can now find again the service named `gptkb-<your_random_name>`, which will have a new index named `kbindex`.

 You can select that index and browse it.
-For example, in the "Search explorer" tab, if you ingested the original PDF files that were about the "Northwind Traders" company, you can search for "Northwind" and see the results:
+For example, in the **Search explorer** tab, if you ingested the original PDF files that were about the *Contoso Real Estate* company, you can search for `rentals` and see the results:

 ![Screenshot of the Northwind request in the index](./assets/azure-cognitive-search-northwind.png)